-Industrial Disease Compensation Calculator
+Industrial Illness & Industrial Disease Compensation Calculator

 What are industrial diseases?

 Industrial diseases are diseases that are caused by prolonged exposure to occupational hazards.
-Occupational hazards can vary in nature, ranging from toxic materials and carcinogenic substances, to noise pollution and vibration.
+Occupational hazards can vary in nature, ranging from toxic materials and carcinogenic substances to noise pollution and vibration.

 Occupation hazards are present in many working environments and cannot always be avoided.
 Employers have a duty of care to their employers and must take steps to protect their employee's health.
-If an occupation hazard cannot remove, the employer must take steps to mitigate the hazard's risk by conducting regularly risk assessments, providing health and safety training, and issuing appropriate PPE (pesonal protective equipment).
+If an occupation hazard cannot be removed, the employer must take steps to mitigate the hazard's risk by conducting regular risk assessments, providing health and safety training, and issuing appropriate PPE (pesonal protective equipment).
 Failure to take adequate steps towards protecting an employee's health constitutes negligence.
 If you have suffered because of your employer's negligence, you will be able to make a claim.

 Types of Industrial Diseases